majuss/easybox904/README.md

 Now setup the tftp server.
 You can find a guide for Ubuntu/Debian here: https://www.cyberciti.biz/faq/install-configure-tftp-server-ubuntu-debian-howto/.
 Copy the fullimage.bin into the tftp root directory and set the TFTP_ADDRESS to 192.168.2.100.

 Now connect the computer running the tftp server to the easybox.
 The easybox should now download and flash the firmware.
 Check the display and shutdown the easybox.
-Stick your USB thumb drive into the easybox and start it.
-Now you should skip the setup process on the easybox and restart it again after setting a login password.
+Now start it again and run the following commands in your terminal:

 Run:
 ```bash